 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens DO NOT TRAVEL to Sudan due to civil unrest.
-Reconsider travel due to crime, terrorism, kidnapping, and armed conflict.
+The US Department of State currently recommends US citizens DO NOT TRAVEL due to armed conflict, civil unrest, crime, terrorism, and kidnapping.
+On April 22, 2023, the U.S. Embassy in Khartoum suspended its operations, and the Department of State ordered the departure of U.S. direct hire employees and eligible family members from Embassy Khartoum due to the continued threat of armed conflict in Sudan.
+The U.S. government cannot provide routine or emergency consular services to U.S. citizens in Sudan, due to the current security situation.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 2 blank pages in their passport for any entry stamp and or visa that will be required.
 A visa is required.
 US citizens will need to get in touch with the country’s embassy or nearest consulate to obtain a visa prior to visiting the country.